Primrose-io/powerpoint-splitter/README.md

 [MIT License](https://opensource.org/licenses/MIT)

+It is provided 'as is' - with no warrenties

 ## Acknowledgements

-This project is based on the PowerPoint splitter script created by Simon.
+This project is based on the PowerPoint splitter script created by Primrose Intelligence Ltd.